-The casual excise tax is imposed upon the issuance of a certificate of title or other proof of ownership for every (1) motor vehicle, (2) motorcycle, (3) boat, (4) motor, or (5) airplane required to be registered, titled, or licensed.
-It applies only to the last sale before the application for title.
-The casual excise tax does not apply to trailers (including boat trailers), semitrailers, or pole trailers.
+The casual excise tax1 is imposed upon the issuance of a certificate of title or other proof of ownership for every (1) boat, (2) motor, or (3) airplane required to be registered, titled, or licensed.
+It applies only to the last sale before the application for title.2 The casual excise tax does not apply to trailers (including boat trailers), semitrailers, or pole trailers.

-Since most, but not all, of the items subject to the casual excise tax qualify for the maximum tax, the casual excise tax can be imposed at a rate of either 5% or 6% as follows:

-The tax is 5% of the "fair market value" of the motor vehicle, motorcycle, airplane, and boat purchased.
-However, South Carolina Code §12-36-2110 provides that the casual excise tax on sales of motor vehicles, motorcycles, boats, or airplanes may not exceed the \$300 maximum tax on these transactions.
-In addition, since motor vehicles, motorcycles, airplanes, and boats are subject to the maximum tax, local taxes administered and collected by the Department on behalf of local jurisdictions are not applicable.
+Since most, but not all, of the items subject to the casual excise tax qualify for the maximum tax, the casual excise tax can be imposed at a rate of either 5% or 6%.3 The tax is 5% of the "fair market value" of the airplane or boat4 purchased.5 However, South Carolina Code §12-36-2110 provides that the casual excise tax on sales of airplanes and boats may not exceed the \$500 maximum tax on these transactions.6 In addition, since airplanes and boats are subject to the maximum tax, local taxes administered and collected by the Department on behalf of local jurisdictions are not applicable.